MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/prepare-your-computer-for-installation.md

 -   IBM WebSphere is not a Microsoft product and is not supported by Microsoft.
 Microsoft makes no guarantees about the suitability of this program.
 For more information about IBM WebSphere MQ, including download instructions, see www.ibm.com.

 ##  <a name="BKMK_BAMAlerts"></a> BAM Alerts
- BAM Alerts with [!INCLUDE[sqlserver2014](../includes/sqlserver2014-md.md)] or [!INCLUDE[sqlserver2012](../includes/sqlserver2012-md.md)] uses Database Mail in [!INCLUDE[btsSQLServerNoVersion](../includes/btssqlservernoversion-md.md)].
-BAM Alerts with [!INCLUDE[btsSQLServer2008R2](../includes/btssqlserver2008r2-md.md)] uses SQL Notification Services.
-Before installing or configuring BAM Alerts, you must configure the Notification Services or Database Mail in [!INCLUDE[btsSQLServerNoVersion](../includes/btssqlservernoversion-md.md)].
+ BAM Alerts with SQL Server 2012 and newer versions use Database Mail in SQL Server.
+BAM Alerts with SQL Server 2008 R2 and older versions use SQL Notification Services.
+Before installing or configuring BAM Alerts, you must configure the Notification Services or Database Mail in SQL Server.

 ###  <a name="BKMK_DBMail"></a> BAM Alerts using SQL Server 2012/2014
  Configure [SQL Server 2012 Database Mail](http://msdn.microsoft.com/library/hh245116\(v=sql.110\).aspx).